The estimated reading time for this post is 5 minutes

 If you have been exploring the benefits of cosmetic dentistry, then you certainly want to know how much the procedures cost before making any final decisions.
-While cosmetic dentistry has long been considered a luxury and often entirely elective, many times we may do treatment that is medically beneficial, in addition to being an improvement cosmetically.
-Under these circumstances, your insurance may cover part of the treatment because of their functional purposes.
+While cosmetic dentistry has long been considered a luxury and often entirely elective, many times cosmetic dentistry can also be medically beneficial, in addition to being an improvement cosmetically.
+There are even circumstances that your insurance may cover if the treatment is medically necessary.

 Cosmetic dentistry procedures range from simple operations that can cost just a few hundred dollars to tens of thousands.
 These prices depend on the extent of the work that needs to be done.
 To assist you, here are the costs of some of the most commonly selected cosmetic dentistry treatments.